-Dr. Michael Lotke is the Assistant Director of Global Services.
-He completed his undergraduate training at Oberlin College in 1985 with a B.A. in Cultural Anthropology, focusing most of his attention on the deaf community.
+Michael Lotke, M.D., is the Assistant Director of Global Services at Children's National Health System.
+He completed undergraduate training at Oberlin College in 1985 with a B.A. in cultural anthropology, focusing most of his attention on the deaf community.
 He graduated from the University of Pennsylvania School of Medicine in 1990, and completed a pediatric residency at Children’s Hospital of Philadelphia in 1993.
-After completing his residency, he performed two years of research training through the Robert Wood Johnson Clinical Scholars Program at Stanford University.
+After completing his residency, Dr. Lotke performed two years of research training through the Robert Wood Johnson Clinical Scholars Program at Stanford University.
 During training and his early career, he had opportunities to practice medicine for several months in Pakistan, Bhutan and Vietnam.

 He worked at Mount Sinai Hospital in Chicago from 1997 to 2012.
 Among other job responsibilities, he was the director of the Pediatric Residency Program for over 10 years.
 He also worked closely with Interpreter Services to improve language services provided to patients at the hospital.
 Additionally, he was part of the team creating a comprehensive program for inpatient and outpatient care for deaf patients and their families, which was offered nationally to sign language interpreters.